 ESI IP phones can easily have their IP networking parameters assigned at the same time they're being installed at the customer site.
-However, for this to occur, the following must be completed:

-- Function 821 (system IP parameters; see page M.2) must already be assigned in the system. - All of the IVCs must be connected to the site's LAN.

-After completing these, you can plug the ESI IP phone into the LAN, power it $up^3$ , and assign its extension right from the phone by following these steps:
+However, for this to occur, Function 821 (IP carrier card program settings; see page L.4) must already be assigned in the system.
+After taking care of that consideration, you can plug the ESI IP phone into the LAN, power it up1, and assign its extension right from the phone by following these steps:

 - When the phone comes on-line, it'll try to contact the system.
 If it can, it will display ENTER PASSWORD, whereupon you can proceed to step 2.
-If this message doesn't appear within two minutes, refer to "Troubleshooting IP Phone setup mode programming" (page G.13). - 2.
+If this message doesn't appear within two minutes, refer to "Troubleshooting IP Phone setup mode programming" (page F.21). - 2.
 Enter the Installer password and press #.
-The phone will display ENTER EXTENSION. - Enter the phone's extension number which must be a valid extension number associated to an IVC installed in the system.
+The phone will display ENTER EXTENSION. - 3.
+Enter the phone's extension number which must be a valid extension number associated to an IP station in the system.